 D. Gently lower back down, keeping core and glutes engaged during the entire movement.

 Plank with Lateral Arm Raise

-Moving your limbs away from your core makes this exercise for back fat an abs workout and balance challenge, too.
+Moving your limbs away from your core makes this at-home back exercise an abs workout and balance challenge, too.

 Do 10 reps per side.

-Rather than cranking out hundreds of reps, incorporate more isometric back exercises in your at-home workout to help build muscle.
+Rather than cranking out hundreds of reps, incorporate more isometric back exercises in your back workout to help improve core stability and control.

-- Start in pushup position with hands slightly wider than shoulder width, feet hip-width apart.
-Your body should form a straight line from heels to head.
+A. Start in push-up position with hands slightly wider than shoulder-width, feet hip-width apart.
+Body should form a straight line from heels to head.

-- Lower back down to your lowest point, holding for 1 deep breath.
+C. Lower back down to lowest point, holding for 1 deep breath.

 Do 5 reps.

 While this at-home back workout move focuses on your glutes, hamstrings, and inner thighs, it's also a great at-home back exercise too.
 (P.S. the muscles along the entire back of your body are called the posterior chain.)

 A. Lay flat on your stomach.
 Lift chest up, arching back and interlacing hands behind back.